Kaike-Zhang/Kaike-Zhang.github.io/_pages/about.md

 # 🔥 News

+- _2025.01_: &nbsp;🎉🎉 Our paper <a herf='#'>Personalized Denoising Implicit Feedback for Robust Recommender System</a> is accepted in TheWebConf (WWW) 2025.

+- _2024.12_: &nbsp; I received the Huawei PhD Scholarship in 2024.

-- _2024.09_: &nbsp;🎉🎉 Our paper <a herf='#'>Understanding and Improving Adversarial Collaborative Filtering for Robust Recommendation</a> is accepted in NeurIPS 2024.
+- _2024.09_: &nbsp;🎉🎉 Our paper <a herf='https://arxiv.org/pdf/2410.22844'>Understanding and Improving Adversarial Collaborative Filtering for Robust Recommendation</a> is accepted in NeurIPS 2024.

-- _2024.08_: &nbsp;🎉🎉 Our paper <a herf='#'>PKAD: Pretrained Knowledge is All You Need to Detect and Mitigate Textual Backdoor Attacks</a> is accepted in EMNLP 2024.
+- _2024.08_: &nbsp;🎉🎉 Our paper <a herf='https://aclanthology.org/2024.findings-emnlp.335.pdf'>PKAD: Pretrained Knowledge is All You Need to Detect and Mitigate Textual Backdoor Attacks</a> is accepted in EMNLP 2024.

 - _2024.07_: &nbsp;🎉🎉 Our paper <a herf='https://arxiv.org/pdf/2409.17476'>Improving the Shortest Plank: Vulnerability-Aware Adversarial Training for Robust Recommender System</a> is accepted in RecSys 2024.